Aurora-source/zero-latency/README.md

 ### `single_inference.py`

 All paths are relative to the repo root and work on any machine after cloning.
 If you keep your dataset or model weights somewhere else, update the relevant variables at the top of the script.
-Use raw strings (`r"C:\..."`) on Windows if you prefer absolute paths.
+Or if you want to use absolute path use raw strings (`r"C:\..."`).

 The script accepts command-line arguments so you can override behaviour without editing the file: